ploomber/ploomber/doc/user-guide/cli.rst

 Interactive sessions
 --------------------

-Interactive sessions are a great way to develop your pipeline.
-Everything you can do with the commands above (and more), you can do it with an interactive session.

-To start an interactive session:
+Interactive sessions allow you to access the structure of your pipeline to help you test and debug:

 .. code-block:: console